torstenboettjer/flake_psql/README.md

 # PostgreSQL Server Flake

-This Flake enables Database Engineers to automate the setup of PostgreSQL server.
+This Flake enables database engineers to automate the setup of PostgreSQL server.
 It's build on NixOS and uses flakes to provide an isolated environment per projects.
 Nix enables engineers to run applications and scripts from different flakes, deploying services with their own flake-based configuration.
 Engineers define custom nix develop, nix run, nix shell, and nix build commands per project.

 ## Project Structure